 At the outset, it should be recognized that the knowledge of central bankers and economists regarding the spillover effects of an easing monetary policy under a zero interest rate is limited.
-For example, Clarida, Gali, and Gertler (1999) argue "When the nominal rate is at zero, the only way a central bank can reduce the real interest rate is to generate a rise in expected inflation.
+For example, Clarida, Gali, and Gertler (1999) argue, "When the nominal rate is at zero, the only way a central bank can reduce the real interest rate is to generate a rise in expected inflation.
 How the central bank should go about this and whether cooperation from fiscal policy is necessary are important open questions."
-Indeed there is no consensus on additional easing monetary policy under a zero interest rate because discussions are backed by different models and different understanding of the way monetary policy influences the economy in the long run.
+Indeed, there is no consensus on additional easing monetary policy under a zero interest rate because discussions are backed by different models and different understanding of the way monetary policy influences the economy in the long run.

-Having stated the limitations, the arguments put forward can be summarized under six headings.22
+Having stated the limitations, the arguments put forward can be summarized under six headings.

+[1] Quantitative easing through depreciation

-- (1) Quantitative Easing through Yen's depreciation: In this argument, substantial intervention in the foreign exchange market can make the yen depreciate through portfolio rebalancing effects and expectations for the yen's depreciation.
-If the monetary authorities succeed in doing this, corporate export activities will be vitalized and the inflation rate rise in line with the growth of the economy (we can also expect a rise in import prices due to the yen's depreciation).
-In this strategy, advocates focus on the belief in purchasing-power parity theory in the long run and influence on expectations in the short run. - (2) Quantitative Easing through Penetration of Portfolio Rebalancing Effects: Here, the monetary authorities purchase assets other than short-term financial assets e.g. more long-term government bonds than presently, and wait for the permeation of quantitative easing effects through portfolio rebalancing effects in the long term.
-If the monetary authorities succeed in doing this, on the one hand long-term interest rates will fall lower and, on the other, investments will recover since asset prices rise more than replacement cost.
+In this argument, substantial intervention in the foreign exchange market can make the yen depreciate through portfolio rebalancing effects and expectations for the yen's depreciation.
+If the monetary authorities succeed in doing this, corporate export activities will be vitalized and the inflation rate will rise in line with the growth of the economy (we can also expect a rise in import prices due to the yen's depreciation).
+In this strategy, advocates focus on the belief in purchasing-power parity theory in the long run and influence on expectations in the short run.

+[2] Quantitative easing through penetration of portfolio rebalancing effects

+Here, the monetary authorities purchase assets other than short-term financial assets, for example, more long-term government bonds than presently, and wait for the permeation of quantitative easing effects through portfolio rebalancing effects in the long term.
+If the monetary authorities succeed in doing this, on the one hand long-term interest rates will fall and, on the other, investments will recover since asset prices rise more than the replacement cost.
 In addition, consumption will be activated in line with the recovery of asset prices.
 Thus, the economy will recover gradually and inflation will gradually rise.
-Advocates of this strategy place more importance on the neutrality of money in the long run initially and less on the influence on expectations. - (3) Quantitative Easing working on Credit Channel: The monetary authorities commit to purchasing massive amount of assets other than short-term financial assets, for example, long-term government bonds, anticipating a rise in asset prices which could activate credit channels.
+Advocates of this strategy place more importance on the neutrality of money in the long run initially and less on the influence on expectations.

+[3] Quantitative easing working on credit channel

+The monetary authorities commit to purchasing massive amounts of assets other than short-term financial assets, for example, long-term government bonds, anticipating a rise in asset prices that could activate credit channels.
 Firstly, they expect an improvement in household and corporate balance sheets, the recovery of collateral prices, an increase in the net corporate asset value and capital of banks, and a gradual rise in inflation.
 Importance is attached not only to the neutrality of money in the long run but also the influence on expectations.
+A change in asset prices caused by

+18. While we summarize many issues addressed by many authors, this is not to say that no other points remain.
+For example, Goodfriend (2000) ambitiously argues for the possibility of the introduction of negative nominal interest on electronic money (taxation).
+We think that his proposal is very interesting.
+However, considering the need for a substantial amount of investment and time for preparation to make this proposal operational, we do not discuss it further here.

-A change in asset prices caused by a change in expectations can utilize the above mentioned effects even though the change in long-term interest rates through the above mentioned portfolio rebalancing effects is negligible.
+a change in expectations can utilize the above-mentioned effects even though the change in long-term interest rates is negligible.

-22 While we overview many issues addressed by many authors, it is not to say there are no other points.
+[4] Stimulus of nominal aggregate demand close to fiscal functions